 Flying to Alaska (Domestic)

-If you fly from Seattle, Los Angeles, or any other U.S. city directly to Anchorage or Fairbanks, you are on a domestic flight.
-You do not need a passport.
-However, you must comply with Real ID regulations.
+Flying from Seattle, Los Angeles, or any other U.S. city directly to Anchorage or Fairbanks counts as a domestic flight.
+You don’t need a passport, but you must comply with Real ID regulations.

 Cruises (Closed-Loop Exception)

-Many travelers visit Alaska via cruise ships.
-If your cruise is a “closed-loop” sailing—meaning it begins and ends in the same U.S. port (e.g., Seattle to Seattle)—U.S. Customs and Border Protection typically allows you to travel with:
+Many travelers visit Alaska by cruise ship.
+If your cruise is “closed-loop” — meaning it starts and ends at the same U.S. port, for example Seattle to Seattle — U.S. Customs and Border Protection (CBP) typically allows you to travel with:

 - A government-issued photo ID (driver’s license).